1. Socialive Support Center

 ISO Recording

-An abbreviation for "ISOlated," which allows you to record each cameras' source or input source independently of other feeds and final output in a live video.
+An abbreviation for "ISOlated," which allows you to record each camera's source or input source independently of other feeds and final output in a live video.

 L